MicrosoftDocs/Viva/Viva/goals/review-dashboard-templates.md

 The monthly business review is often run by Department heads and team managers.

 > [!NOTE]
-> The monthly business reviews can also be run by the C-suite executives for a company wide review meeting.
+> The monthly business reviews can also be run by executive leaders for a company-wide review meeting.

-### Purpose of monthly business review
+### Purpose

-The purpose of the monthly business review meeting is to check-in on the progress everyone is making and see how teams can course-correct if needed to achieve their goals.
+The purpose of the monthly business review meeting is to check-in on progress and see how teams can course-correct if needed to achieve their goals.

 It’s good practice to focus on leading and lagging indicators, progress on goals, and the performance of individual teams within the department.